nghilevi/java-beverage-machine-simulator/README.md

 * NORMAL QUEUE represents a natural queue of people regardless of their busy status.
 The one who enters the queue first (as can be seen in Enter-Queue-At column) stays on top.

-Take an example in this screenshot, you can read from left to right as follows: "From 9:00 to 10:00, Engineer 7 who started becoming busy at 9:41 and became non super busy at 11:11.
-He entered queue at 9:07, so at the time he entered the queue he was Non Super Busy" The same logic applies for other engineers in the same hour.
+Take an example in this screenshot, you can read from left to right as follows: "From 9:00 to 10:00, Engineer 7 who started becoming super busy at 9:41 and became non super busy at 11:11.
+He entered queue at 9:07, so at the time he entered the queue he was Non super busy" The same logic applies for other engineers in the same hour.

 * PRIORITIZED QUEUE represents a queue of people processed by the coffee machine, meaning when an engineer is super-busy he is prioritized before non-super-busy ones.
-In other words, PRIORITIZED QUEUE is a NORMAL QUEUE which has been sorted based on the busy status and, optionally, based on whether or not the time of making a cup of coffee is taken into account (For this reason, the Super-Busy one is not always the one who stays on top.
-Thisdepends on the time he joint the queue).
-Therefore, for the convinient of checking, the program prints out 3 columns representing the engineer id, his busy status when on queue, and the time he enter the queue.
+In other words, PRIORITIZED QUEUE is a NORMAL QUEUE which has been sorted based on the busy status and, optionally, based on whether or not the time of making a cup of coffee is taken into account (For this reason, the Super-Busy one is not always the one who stays on top as this also depends on the time he joint the queue).
+Therefore, for the convinient of checking, the program prints out 3 columns representing the engineer id, his busy status when on queue, and the time he entered the queue.

 When start the simulator, it's up to you to choose whether or not "the time to make a cup of coffee" is taken into consideration:

-Use this when the time of making a cup of coffee is NOT taken into consideration:
+Use this when the time of making a cup of coffee is NOT taken into account:
 ```sh
 coffeeMachineSimulator=new CoffeeMachineSimulator(START_WORKING_TIME,WORKING_DURATION);
 ```